 Payment processor issues or a damaged card will prevent your payment information from transmitting.
 Therefore, your payment may show up as declined, even though it’s a card read error.

 Try the purchase again after a few minutes.

 The merchant may be able to tell you the declined code.
-You can then use the chart listed above to determine the exact reason why your card is declined.
 In most cases, you’ll have to contact your bank to resolve the issue.

 Why was my debit card declined then accepted?